-If your symptoms are mild, it's likely that you will be able to naturally treat your allergies and take preventative measures.
+If your symptoms are mild, it's likely that you will be able to treat your allergies and take preventative measures naturally.
 Of course, if you feel your allergies start to become unbearable, you should take the allergy medicines that work for you.

 You will be able to check which days are the worst by watching the news or by checking weather websites, such as weather.com, for updates on the pollen count in your area.
 On days with a high pollen count warning, try to stay indoors, or take your allergy medicine in the morning before you even start to experience any symptoms.